Tamerygo/ai-slop-manager-starterEdition/README.md

 ---

-## 💎 Support the Local AI Resistance
+## 💎 Support the Local AI Experiments

 Love the offline freedom?
 Support the project to keep local software development alive: